dfouhey/sdodemo/README.md

 specifically the ultraviolet ones: 94A, 131A, 171A, 193A, 211A, 304A, 335A,
 1600A, 1700A (where 1 A (angstrom) = 10 nanometer).
 I dropped 4500A, since it's often
 missing.
 The data was originally 4096x4096 and is now 512x512.
-Here is what a typical point in time looks like (in wavelength order):
+Here is what a typical point in time looks like (in wavelength order and visualized with the correct colormap):

 ![aia](images/aia_tile.png)